awslabs/ar-go-tools/doc/argot-cli.md

 ```
 > If you installed the CLI using `make install`, then call `argot-cli`.
 If you only built the cli using `make argot-cli`, look for the executable `./bin/argot-cli`

 We will illustrate all the features of the CLI through an example in this document.
-For a complete list of the commands available in the CLI, type `help` once the program has started an the prompt starting with `>` appears.
+For a complete list of the commands available in the CLI, type `help` once the program has started and the prompt starting with `>` appears.
 Type [`exit`](#exit) in the prompt to exit the CLI.
 You can also have a look at [the documentation](../cmd/argot-cli/doc.go) of the executable, or the [list of commands](#commands) at the end of this section.